fullmoonissue/tas-scaffolding/README.md

 ```

 The huge lua table can be build by the concatenation of lua tables coming from multiple files
-(it's a cleaner way that having all in one file).
+(it's a cleaner way rather than having all in one file).

 ```
 Example (of file naming) :